Atomis14/esp-dhs-server/README.md

   `password_file <path to the password file>`
   - grant permission to the user to read/write the password file: `chmod 0700 <path to password file>`
 - run mosquitto: `/opt/homebrew/opt/mosquitto/sbin/mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf`

+### Secure Broker with TLS

+1. create a key pair for the Certificate Authority (CA)
+`openssl genrsa -out ca.key 2048`
+2. create certificate for CA using private key from step 1
+`openssl req -new -x509 -days 1826 -key ca.key -out ca.crt`
+fill in the requested information, remember the fully qualified domain name (FQDN), which could be e.g. the IP address of the broker (use here "localhost")
+3. create server key pair that is used by the broker
+`openssl genrsa -out server.key`
+4. create certificate request using the server key from before (use FQDN from before as the common name)
+`openssl req -new -out server.csr -key server.key`
+5. use CA key to verify and sign the server certificate -> this creates the server.crt file
+`openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 360`
+6. copy the following files to a folder under the mosquitto folder: `ca.crt`, `server.crt`, `server.key`
+7. copy `ca.crt` to the client (in this case the ESP32 and the python server)
+8. edit mosquitto.conf file
+  • change `listener 1883` to `listener 8883`
+  • add `cafile <path to ca.crt)`
+  • add `keyfile <path to server.key>`
+  • add `certfile <path to server.crt>`
+9. client configuration (for python server)
+  • add the following line `client.tls_set(<path to ca.crt>)`
+  • change the listening port to 8883

+### Debugging

+For debugging (without TLS), the broker with URL `mqtt://broker.mqttdashboard.com` can be used.